ecutrone/titanic/README.md

 decisiontree_titanic--decision tree model
-less preprocessing is necessary need to deal with NaN's in Age data (use the mean? seems like it would get noisy but maybe not as bad as deleting ~200 entries...)
+less preprocessing is necessary replaced NaN's in Age data with the mean age of all the others.